Security-Onion-Solutions/securityonion-docs/redis.rst

 Tuning
 ------

 We configure Redis to use 10% of your total system memory.
 If you have sufficient RAM available, you may want to increase the ``redis_maxmemory`` setting in ``/opt/so/saltstack/local/pillar/global.sls``.
-This value is in Megabytes so to set it to 8 gigs of ram you would set it to 8192.
+This value is in Megabytes so to set it to use 8 gigs of ram you would set the value to 8192.

 Logstash on the manager node is configured to send to Redis.
 For best performance, you may want to ensure that ``batch`` is set to ``true`` and then tune the ``batch_events`` variable to find the sweet spot for your deployment.